LinuxProgramador/Hash_crack/README.md

     SHA256SUM

     SHA512SUM

+    ARGON2ID

 Important Notes:

 INFO: This tool was designed mostly for the Termux environment, since tools like John the Ripper or Hashcat are not compatible with Termux.

+INFO: Argon2id is only available in single-core modules, for example (Hasher / Brute_force)

 1- If you want to use your own dictionary, you should name it wordlist.txt and place it in the Hash_crack directory.